MESSEGE FROM ARTIST

 One day, when I was in deep thoughts with a book in my hand, I happened

-to find lines talking about one of Japanese drawing techniques, called
+to find lines talking about one of Japanese drawing techniques, called "Tessen-byou

-"Tessen-byou (Sό`)".
-"Tessen (Sό)" means steel wire
+(Sό`)".
+"Tessen (Sό)" means steel wire in Japanese.

-wire, the stroke is straight without hesitation or anxiety.
+the stroke is straight without hesitation or anxiety.

-As a graphic designer, I have used a various drawing tools, such as,
+I have used a various drawing tools, such as, pencils, charcoals, a

-pencils, charcoals, a painting brush, ruling pens, markers, etcc.
+painting brush, ruling pens, markers, etcc.
 And

 now, I am with this drawing tool of our time, computer mouse.
 I wondered

-if I were able to challenge "Tessen-byou (Sό`)" with this digital
+if I were able to challenge "Tessen-byou (Sό`)" with this

-toolc.
+digital toolc.

 I became enamored with Buddhist drawings and digital tools.

-Though there was only a desire that it wanted to draw and I did not know
+Though there was only a desire that it wanted to draw and I did not

-collecting and researching materials of Buddhist figures and spent times
+collecting and researching materials of Buddhist figures and

-the practice of figure proportion and placement of its belongings.
-I chose
+sketchs were the practice of figure proportion and placement of

-well-composed drawings, scanned and brought into the computer screen,
+its belongings.
+I chose well-composed drawings, scanned and brought

-and then, I started to draw the lines with computer mouse.
+into the computer screen, and then, I started to draw the lines with

 Comparing to the hand-drawn lines, I was afraid that the digitally created